ironplc/ironplc/docs/quickstart/helloworld.rst

 .. note::

    It is possible to design a simpler door bell system.
-This is a more complex example designed to illustrate how to use IEC 61131-3.
+This example designed to illustrate how to use IEC 61131-3.

 -------------------------------------